 The maul is often used when a team needs to regain control of the ball, or because the opposition has partially stopped the attack.
-A maul is also used to unsettle the defense, but it is important to keep the ball moving.
+A maul is also used to unsettle the defence, but it is important to keep the ball moving.
 The following drills help develop team mauling skills.

 Rip The Ball

 Explanation: This drill is used to teach players the technique of ripping the ball from an opposition.

 Description: The hand should be placed on the top and bottom of the ball.
 The player should then pull downwards and pull the ball into his chest.